Frank C. Cook IV: Personal life

-Once he opined on how the modern world's economy is based on scarcity, whereas nature is abundant: " “We live in an economy that is based on scarcity, yet nature is about abundance,” notes Cook.
-“We don’t value it; we have apples rotting on trees.
-You have to ask, how do we shift our mindset to understand wild edibles as a gift, not a nuisance?”

-Cook was very much engaged in a multitude of projects when he passed, full of visions, work and inspiration.
-He was known to say, "I am done with end users," meaning that as we learned this knowledge and way of being he was teaching, it was now our responsibility to pass it on.

-Cook died of an advanced case of neurocysticercosis, which formed cystic lesions in his brain.
+Cook died of an advanced case of neurocysticercosis, a parasitic condition caused by the consumption of unclean food and water.

 Teaching

-From the late 1990s until his death, Cook studied and taught with a wide range of well-known and respected plant teachers including: Dr. James A. Duke, 7Song, Doug Elliott, Alan Muskat, Juliet Blankespoor, Chuck Marsh, Christopher Hobbs, CoreyPine Shane, Greenlight, Daniel Nicholson, John Olmstead, and Sandor Katz.
+From the late 1990s until his death, Cook studied and taught with a range of well-known plant teachers including: Dr. James A. Duke, 7Song, Doug Elliott, Alan Muskat, Juliet Blankespoor, Chuck Marsh, Christopher Hobbs, CoreyPine Shane, Greenlight, Daniel Nicholson, John Olmstead, and Sandor Katz.

 Cook also taught at the Appalachia School of Holistic Herbalism in Asheville, NC as well as online classes using the book Botany in a Day, workshops abroad and led plant walks at Wild Roots and Rainbow Gatherings.

 Green Path

 Cook also taught at yearly Rainbow Gatherings and founded Green Path in 2006.

 Travel

 Frank Cook journeyed to numerous countries, such as Costa Rica, Southern Africa, Peru, Australia, New Zealand, and Japan.
-In his pursuit to connect with over 5,000 plant genera with which he felt intuitively linked, he braved some of nature's most dangerous challenges, including malaria, and perhaps the parasite that caused his fatal case of neurocysticercosis.
+In his pursuit to connect with over 5,000 plant genera with which he felt intuitively linked, he experienced some of nature's most dangerous challenges, including malaria, and eventually the parasite that caused his fatal case of neurocysticercosis.